PANTHEONtech/lighty/lighty-applications/lighty-rnc-app-aggregator/README.md

 ### Deploy
 To easily deploy the lighty.io RNC application to Kubernetes, we provide a custom helm chart located in /lighty-rnc-app-helm/helm/.
 To install, make sure that the Docker image is defined in `values.yaml` and accessible, then run command:
-`microk8s helm3 install --name lighty-rnc-app ./lighty-rnc-app-helm/`
+`microk8s helm3 install lighty-rnc-app ./lighty-rnc-app-helm/`
 in the `/lighty-rnc-app-helm/helm/` directory.
 ### Providing startup configuration
 By default, the deployed application is started with a custom configuration.json